guardian/interactive-percentage-russian-controled-ukraine/README.md

 You can also add custom HTML, this will sit after the atoms.
 To do this simply edit the 'multipleAtoms.html' in the harnesses folder.

+Atoms will only affect each other when they are being in embedded in an interactive article templates or an immersive article templates.
+In the simplest article template they are added in iframes so all their code is sandboxed and can't affect either the page or other atoms.

 ### Create a new atom

 Duplicate an existing atom.
 Remember to change the path in the server/render.js file to point to the html file in the new atom.